julianchurchill/text-adventure/README.md

 Bugs

-- Is there a better way to help give the user better directional context? e.g. a compass, each exit on a newline
+- [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
+  - Use TextView.getLineSpacingExtra() if it is > 0
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).
+- [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
+  - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
 - [BUG] Last line with directions often is half drawn or unreadable.
 Perhaps the parchment image is causing this issue.
   - Also the top line can occasionally become half drawn too.
   - Is this due to something odd about the auto scrolling behaviour when new text appears?
-- [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
-  - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
-- [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
-  - Use TextView.getLineSpacingExtra() if it is > 0

 Story - TTA2